roitberg-group/torchani-amber/README.md

 ## Requirements

 - Linux operating system
-- gcc (tested on 9.3.0 and 8.4.0)
 - cmake 3.13 or higher
+- gcc 9.3.0
 - git (necessary to obtain the latest torchani version) (?)
 - catch2 (library for unit tests only, included in the distribution)
-- python 3.8 or higher (for generating the models and some test data)
+- python 3.8 (for generating the models and some test data)
 - torchani (latest version, for generating the models and some test data)
 - Amber20 (23?)
-- PyTorch 1.5.0 or higher  (1.13?)
-- LibTorch 1.5.0 or higher  (1.13?)
+- LibTorch 1.13.1

+Through conda:

+- PyTorch 1.13.1
-- CUDA Toolkit 10.2  (11.6?)
+- CUDA Toolkit 11.6
-- cuDNN 7.6  (8?)
+- cuDNN 8.3.2

+## LibTorch / PyTorch compatibility

-*LibTorch/PyTorch versions warning*: It is crucial that Torchani is compiled with JIT using the same torch version as the LibTorch version used to run the model in C++ (or a lower one).
-For example, if `torch.__version__ == 1.5.0` for Torchani, then LibTorch must also be 1.5.0 or *higher*, otherwise LibTorch will fail to load the model, or load it incorrectly.
+It is important that the TorchANI models is compiled with JIT using the same PyTorch version as the LibTorch version used to run the model in C++.
+For example, if `torch.__version__ == 1.13.1` for TorchANI, then LibTorch must also be 1.13.1, otherwise LibTorch may fail to load the model, or load it incorrectly.

-Note that libtorch has shared libraries in it so it can't really be included with the binary.
-Also note that the dependance on the CUDA Toolkit, cuDNN and LibTorch is there also if you want to only run the model on GPU.
-This is due to the intrinsic way LibTorch works.
+Note that libtorch has shared libraries in it so it be included with the binary.

+Note that the CUDA Toolkit, cuDNN and LibTorch dependencies exist even if you want to run CPU-only.

 ## Installation

 The following steps are necessary to install the library and link it correctly:

-1. Extract Amber20 (No need to install it) into `AMBERHOME`.
+1. Extract Amber20 (don't compile it) into `AMBERHOME`.
 The AmberTools suite (sans pmemd) can be downloaded from [the AmberTools download page](https://ambermd.org/AmberTools.php)
-1. Install CUDA Toolkit 10.2 and cuDNN from
+1. Install CUDA Toolkit 11.6 and cuDNN 8.3.2 for CUDA 11.6 from
    [the NVIDIA CUDA downloads page](https://developer.nvidia.com/cuda-downloads) and [the NVIDIA cuDNN download page](https://developer.nvidia.com/cudnn) respectively.
 1. Run `./install.sh --amber --amberhome <AMBERHOME>`